 That which we have seen and heard we proclaim also to you, so that you too may have fellowship with us; indeed our fellowship is with the Father and with His Son Jesus Christ.
 (1 John 1:3, ESV)

 Fellowship with other Christians encourages and builds your faith.
-It is an opportunity for you to draw inspiration from the life and testimony of fellow believers who may be in a better or worse situation than yours.
-The apostle Paul encouraged the Thessalonian Christian to continue in fellowship:
+It is an opportunity for you to draw inspiration from the lives and testimony of fellow believers who may be in a better or worse situation than yours.
+The apostle Paul encouraged the Thessalonian Christians to continue in fellowship:

 Therefore encourage one another and build one another up, just as you are doing.
 (1 Thessalonian 5:11, ESV)

 Iron sharpens iron, and one man sharpens another.
 (Proverbs 27:17, ESV)

 You meet with other Christians to sharpen each other’s faith.

 In the early days of Christianity, most believers experienced persecution from the non-believing Jews and the Romans.
 During these trying moments, they would find solace and encouragement in drawing together in fellowship.
 The apostle Paul recognized this and instructed them not to neglect meeting together.

 Not forsaking the assembling of ourselves together, as is the manner of some, but exhorting one another, and so much the more as you see the Day approaching.
 (Hebrews 10:25, NKJV)

 To strengthen your faith, you need to join a fellowship near you.

 To strengthen your faith, you need to learn the art and science of forgiveness.
 Forgiveness brings healing to your heart and releases you from people who hurt you.